TiagoVentura/venturatiago.com/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my website!
 I am a Ph.D.
 Student in Political Science at the University of Maryland, College Park.
 I study the consequences of crime exposure and inequality on political behaviour, in particular the support for punitive agendas in Latin America.
-My political methodology research focuses on issues with social media and big data, and the use machine learning models for causal inference.
+My political methodology research focuses on issues with social media and big data, and the use of machine learning models for causal inference.

-This summer I was invited to attend the [Summer Institute in Computational Social Science in Princeton](https://compsocialscience.github.io/summer-institute/2019/) and the [Summer Institute of the EITM](http://eitm.emory.edu/) in Emory.
-If you are around, and want grab a coffee, ideally a strong Brazilian expresso, just let me know!